mappite/aGotino/README.md

 ![Hardware](https://imgur.com/zhQLEPC.png)

 ### Bluetooth
-Tested with HC-05 and HC-08/10 BT modules - just wire BT module RX&TX pin to Arduino TX&RX (note: when BT adapter is wired to TX&RX the USB port is not functional, also BT module RX pin is rated 3.3v so you should use a couple of resistors to GND to lower Arduino 5v).
+Tested with HC-05 (Bluetooth Classic) and HC-08/10 (BLE) BT modules - just wire BT module RX&TX pins to Arduino TX&RX,  BT module RX pin is rated 3.3v so you should use a couple of resistors as voltage divider to lower Arduino TX 5v.
+You can then connect from any Android device using [Serial Bluetooth Terminal App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US).
+Note: when BT adapter is wired to TX&RX the USB port is not functional.

+SkySafari Plus/Pro or Stellarium Plus work with HC-05 (bluetooth 2.0), with BLE you need a bridge.
+Note: You don't need bluetooth to use these mobile apps, you can wire via USB and use a [USB/WIFI/BT Bridge App](https://play.google.com/store/apps/details?id=masar.bluetoothbridge.pro&hl=en_US&gl=US) - see SkySafari video posted above.

-You can then connect from an Android device using [Serial Bluetooth Terminal App](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=it&gl=US) or configure the bluetooth connection as a serial device in your computer and connect via Stellarium/Indi (on Linux, setup /dev/rfcomm0 or for BLE devices see [BLE-Serial](https://github.com/Jakeler/ble-serial)).
+You can of course configure the bluetooth connection as a serial device in your computer and connect via Stellarium/Indi (on Linux, setup /dev/rfcomm0 or for BLE devices see [BLE-Serial](https://github.com/Jakeler/ble-serial)).

 ### Todo